 It is important to bear this in mind when trying to compare such assessments with famine trends over time.
-Our table of famine mortality since 1860, on which the first chart in this post is based, provides estimates of the ‘excess mortality’ associated to individual famines.17 In reference to the discussion above, this can be thought of as a measure of magnitude only along one dimension, mortality.
+Our table of famine mortality since 1860, provides estimates of the ‘excess mortality’ associated to individual famines.15

-Official famine declarations based on the IPC Area classification, like that made for South Sudan last year, do not straightforwardly map on to such an analysis.
-For instance, given the larger population being affected, it is quite possible that more people have died due to food consumption deficits since early 2017 in Yemen than in South Sudan, despite the intensity of the crisis not having met famine thresholds in any part of the country so far.
-We are not aware of any mortality estimates for the crisis in South Sudan or Yemen currently.18
+Official famine declarations based on the IPC Area classification, like that made for South Sudan in 2017, do not straightforwardly map on to such an analysis.
+For instance, given the larger population being affected, it is quite possible that more people have died due to food consumption deficits since early 2017 in Yemen than in South Sudan, despite the intensity of the former crisis not having brought about a famine declaration in any part of the country so far.16

 In terms of classification based on excess mortality alone, there are no officially-agreed criteria about which food emergencies should be counted as famines and which not.
-In collating our table of famine mortality we excluded events with an estimated mortality of less than one thousand.19 Currently our data do not include any mortality estimates for the ongoing crises in South Sudan, Yemen and elsewhere, but it now seems likely that in some cases, as mortality estimates emerge, their inclusion will be warranted.
+In collating our dataset of famines we excluded events with an estimated mortality of less than one thousand.17 Currently our data do not include any mortality estimates for the ongoing crises in South Sudan, Yemen and elsewhere, but it now seems likely that in some cases, as mortality estimates emerge, their inclusion may be warranted.

 Whether or not this will represent a reversal of the historical trend of decreasing famine mortality is as yet unknown and will largely depend upon how the conflicts driving the most acute food insecurity situations today will develop.